-Overlaps of the whole-brain disconnections included in the analyses are shown for all patients (N = 206), female and male patients (N = 103, respectively).
+Overlaps of the whole-brain disconnections included in the analyses are shown for all right hemispheric patients (N = 206), female and male patients (N = 103, respectively).
 Aggregated disconnection maps were overlaid on an axial view of the ch2bet-template in MRIcron (Rorden & Brett, 2000).
 The voxels’ colours indicate the frequency of the disconnection overlap and were scaled to the respective sample sizes.
 Only voxels disconnected in at least 5 patients are depicted and were used for subsequent analyses.
 Colours were scaled from 5 to the maximum value of the respective patient sample.
 The number given above each slice refers to the z-coordinate in MNI space.

-Comparing the disconnection overlays between the male and female subgroups, as well as the subtraction plots (see Figure 5) revealed the following differences: Women exhibited a higher percentage of disconnections in the splenium of the corpus callosum, throughout the entire cingulum, as well as the thalamus compared to men.
+Comparing the disconnection overlays between the male and female subgroups, as well as the subtraction plots (see Figure 5) revealed the following differences: Women, compared to men, exhibited a higher percentage of disconnections in the splenium of the corpus callosum, throughout the entire cingulum, as well as the thalamus.
 Generally, the disconnections that occurred more frequently in women tend to follow the (inferior) occipitofrontal fasciculus, inferior longitudinal fasciculus, and corticospinal tract.
 In contrast to this, men generally experience more disconnections throughout the entire corpus callosum, but especially in the genu and rostrum, and in more cortical grey matter areas.

-Figure 5: Subtraction Plots of Whole-brain Disconnectivity
+Figure 5: Subtraction Plots of Whole-Brain Disconnectivity

 Female > Male: